shuboxio/shubox.js/packages/shubox/README.md

 ### `transformCallbacks`:

 To tie together the _Image Transform_ you set up on [the Shubox dashboard](https://dashboard.shubox.io/image_transforms) you use the `transformKey` option above.
 But what about _after_ you upload images that pass through your transform pipeline?
 What if you want to trigger a callback once one of those files is generated and available?
 With this option you can.
-If you've set things up in the dashboard to generate a "200x200" image the following will run once it's available via an OPTION request.
+If you've set things up in the dashboard to generate a `"200x200"` image, for example, the following will run once it's available via an OPTION HTTP request.

+Here are the variants that you can watch for.

+The file formats you can convert _to_:

+* `'.webp'`
+* `'.webm'`
+* `'.mp4'`
+* `'.jp2'`

+The imagemagick geometries/sizes (more [here](https://www.imagemagick.org/script/command-line-processing.php#geometry)):

+* `'200'`, _width_ - Width given, height automagically selected to preserve aspect ratio.
+* `'x200'`, _xheight_ - Height given, width automagically selected to preserve aspect ratio.
+* `'200x200'`, _widthxheight_ - Maximum values of height and width given, aspect ratio preserved.
+* `'200x200^'`, _widthxheight^_ - Minimum values of width and height given, aspect ratio preserved.
+* `'200x200!'`, _widthxheight!_ - Width and height emphatically given, original aspect ratio ignored.
+* `'200x200#'`, _widthxheight#_ Width and height emphatically given, cropped to fill.

+The extracted animated GIF frame:

+* `'frame'`

 ```javascript